pantheon-systems/documentation/source/content/guides/errors-and-server-responses/07-slow-and-high-queries.md

 - Run `update.php`
 - Flush caches

-You can potentially address request timeouts for administrative operations by optimizing your application or by using a work-around (such as the example below).
+You can potentially address request timeouts for administrative operations by optimizing your application or by using a [workaround](#admin-workarounds).

-## Slow Queries / High Query Volume

-Pages that leverage a large number of views can often slow down because of the reduced speed of the queries.
-High query volume (1,000+ queries on one page) can also cause slow performance.

-Slow queries should be refactored individually if possible.
-However, caching can often help mitigate slow queries or high query volumes quickly.
-There will still be slow page loads when the cache is populated, but subsequent page-loads should be speedier.

 ## Admin Workarounds

-[Terminus](/terminus) is a great workaround for many administrative bottlenecks,including:
+[Terminus](/terminus) is a reliable workaround for many administrative bottlenecks,including:

 - Slow queries
+- High query volumes
 - Timeouts
 - Slow external calls
-- High query volumes

 There are no time limits on Terminus because it runs via the PHP command-line.
 You can use Terminus to: